abeerahmed576/linux-guides/Software Installation/xampp-on-manjaro.md

 Replace **daemon** value with your username and group name and save the file:

 ```
-User manzur
+User daemon
-Group manzur
+Group lampp
 ```

-Once file is saved, restart the XAMPP and verify that all services are started properly
+Once file is saved, restart the XAMPP and verify that all services are started properly.

 # Permission Issue

 I encounter permission issue while creating any file or folder in **htdocs** folder.
 This folder is located in **/opt/lampp/** folder..
 It is because, **htdocs** folder is owned by **root** user and group.
 My username (webtechriser) does not have root privilege.
-To solve the permission issue, I shall **change ownership** of the whole **htdocs** folder.
+To solve the permission issue, I shall **change ownership** of the whole **htdocs** folder to the newly created **lampp** group.
 Open up a Terminal and issue the following command:

 ```
-sudo chown -R webtechriser:webtechriser htdocs
+sudo chown -R :lampp htdocs
 ```

 My username is now have read, write and delete privilege.

 # XAMPP is currently only availably as 32 bit application.
 Please use a 32 bit compatibility library for your system